dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 ...
 ```

-Gatsby uses a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to contain the graphql request and subsequent handling of the result.
+Gatsby uses a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to contain the GraphQL request and subsequent handling of the result.
 This enables Gatsby to compile the site asynchronously and a Promise represents the eventual completion (or failure).

 We're adding our `createPaginatedPages` function to the Promise's result.